 After a long day exploring the outdoors, unwind with a relaxing stay in a Council Bluffs hotel.
-Click on our hotel options to browse and book today.
+Use our Book Direct Tool to browse and book today.

-Use our interactive trip planner tool to help you plan your unforgettable getaway in Council Bluffs!
+Use our interactive trip planner tool to help you plan your unforgettable getaway in Council Bluffs and Pottawattamie County!
 As you browse the website, look for the pin icon to save things to do, places to eat, events to attend, blogs, and more.
 Once you've curated your list, you can send it to yourself, share it with friends or family, and easily access it at any time!

-There are so many places to hike and enjoy the crisp fall air in Council Bluffs!
-In the heart of the city, you will find Fairmount Park, which is an autumn paradise.
-The park is lined with various native trees, and there are numerous trails and lookout spots to enjoy.
+There are so many places to hike and enjoy the crisp fall air in the Council Bluffs area!
+In the city's heart, you will find Fairmount Park, an autumn paradise.
+The park is lined with various native trees, and numerous trails and lookout spots exist to enjoy.

 Enjoy the fiery hues of the prairie at Vincent Bluff State Preserve, which is just minutes away from Fairmount Park.
-The trails at Vincent Bluff take you on top of the Loess Hills and gives you spectacular views of the entire metro.
+The trails at Vincent Bluff take you to the top of the Loess Hills and gives you spectacular views of the entire metro.

 About 20 minutes away from Council Bluffs, you'll find Hitchcock Nature Center, a nature lovers' paradise!
 Choose from hiking the trails, walking on the boardwalk, watching for birds atop the 45-foot HawkWatch tower, or camping.
 You won't run out of things to do here!

 Council Bluffs is also home to a 41-mile continuous trail system giving you unlimited amounts of routes to choose from!
-These paved trails link together, and you can access some of the most popular trails, including the Lake Manawa Recreation Trail, Iowa Riverfront Trail, and Valley View Trail.
+These paved trails link together, and you can access some of the most popular trails, including the Lake Manawa Recreation Trail, Iowa Riverfront Trail, and FIRST AVE Trail.

 Don't have a bike or left it at home?
 No problem!
-There are several Heartland BCycle stations throughout town where you can rent both classic and electric bikes for a small fee.
-Visit Heartland BCycle's website and download their app to learn more!
+Several Heartland Bike Share stations throughout town allow you to rent electric bikes for a small fee.
+Visit Heartland Bike Share's website and download their app to learn more!

 Pottawattamie County is home to so many unique outdoor experiences and natural landscapes to explore.
-Unearth a special day in Council Bluffs by learning about our pumpkin patches and orchards, recreational trails, scenic byways, and nearby water trail.
+Unearth a special day by learning about our pumpkin patches and orchards, recreational trails, scenic byways, and nearby water trail.

-For a complete list of attractions, click here!
+For a complete list of attractions, browse our play listings!!

-For a complete list of places to eat, click here!
+Check out our restaurant listings for a complete list of places to eat!

-Don't forget to book your hotel stay with one of our properties, by clicking here!
+Don't forget to book your hotel stay with one of our properties by using our Book Direct tool!